phax/phoss-directory/README.md

 Open tasks according to the design document:
   * The REST query API must be added
+  * The extended search for the UI must be added
   * An administration GUI (e.g. auditing of index actions) would be nice
   * A Java library to be used in SMPs to communicate with the PYP must be added
   * A final logo must be decided upon :)